pzingg/css-transition-examples/slides/slides/details-height-decoder.md

 ```

 note:
-* We'll need to write another Json decoder to get the <code>offsetHeight</code> of the details element from the same "alertSizes" event.
+* We'll need to write another JSON decoder to get the `offsetHeight` of the details element from
+the same "alertSizes" event.
-* It has to walk through three descendant elements before getting the <code>offsetHeight</code> value.
+* It has to walk through three descendant elements before getting the `offsetHeight` value.